2016 marked the 50th anniversary of Australia’s oldest continuing film school.

 Did you graduate with a film and television degree from the Victorian College of the Arts?
 Update your details via the University of Melbourne Alumni portal to stay in touch.

 Past staff members

 Are you a former film and television staff member?
-The celebrations would not be the same without you – stay in touch with what's happening for the 50th Anniversary.
+Stay in touch with what's happening at VCA Film and Television.

 The Victorian College of the Arts Film and Television 50th Anniversary celebrations are proudly supported by our generous sponsors.